lefuturiste/8bit-computer/README.md

   - desc: jump if adder carry flag is set
   - arg: address in ROM to jump to

-- 36: JMZ: (not implemented)
+- 36: JMZ:
-  - desc: jump if C register is zero
+  - desc: jump if B register is zero
   - arg: address in ROM to jump to

-- 37: JMA: (not implemented)
+- 37: JNQ:
-  - desc: jump if C register is 255
+  - desc: jump if A and B registers store differents values
   - arg: address in ROM to jump to

 - 63: HLT: